co360/html-starter/static/readme.md

 The `WebStorm` IDE comes with builtin web server that can test any of `static` html page immediately.
 However, it is hosted in relative to project parent (eg: `http://localhost:63342/oject-starter/static`).
-Hence, all the examples under `static` are setup relative to this path or using absolute path base on this!
+So to reference resources, we have two options:

+Option1: Use absolute path (eg: "/oject-starter/static/js/hello.js"), or
+Option2: Use relative path to where the "html" file is located.
+Most of the
+         examples are using this setup.

-If you are not running with this IDE then you need to setup a web server with path set to this project's parent directory.
-For example:
+If you are not running with this IDE, then you may also try running this project root directory as a plain web server hosted with root folder.

+Here is an example using Python built-in web server.
 ```
 cd ojet-starter
-python3 -m http.server -d /ojet-starter/
+python3 -m http.server
 open http://localhost:8000/ojet-starter/static/ojet-html/ojet-hello.html
 ```

-NOTE: This only affect `static`.
-The `src` folder is for full OJET and when running `ojet serve`, it should function as normal JET project.
+NOTE: These will only work for "static" folder.